arrismo/re-connect-ai/README.md

-# Reconnect - Community Support Matchmaking
+# SupportMatch - Alcohol Recovery Community Platform

-A web application that intelligently connects people with accountability partners who share similar challenges and have complementary experiences, creating a supportive community for personal growth.
+A specialized web application for alcohol addiction recovery that intelligently connects users with accountability partners who share similar challenges and have complementary experiences, creating a supportive community focused on sobriety and personal growth.

 ## Features

-- 🤝 Smart Partner Matching: AI-powered matching system that considers goals, interests, and experiences
+- 🤝 AI-Powered Matching: Smart partner matching system that considers recovery goals, interests, and experiences
-- 💪 Accountability Challenges: Create and participate in challenges with your matched partner
+- 💪 Personalized Challenges: Create and participate in challenges with your matched partner, including specialized "days sober" and "check-in streak" tracking
+- 🌟 Group Challenges: Join community-wide challenges with leaderboards and group accountability
-- 💬 Real-time Chat: Direct messaging with your accountability partner
+- 💬 Real-time Chat: Private messaging with your accountability partner for ongoing support
-- 🏆 Achievement System: Earn points and achievements as you progress
+- 🏆 Achievement System: Earn points and achievements as you progress through your recovery journey
-- 📊 Progress Tracking: Monitor your growth and engagement
+- 📊 Progress Tracking: Monitor your sobriety streaks and engagement metrics
-- 🔒 Privacy-Focused: Designed to maintain user privacy while enabling meaningful connections
+- 🔒 Privacy-Focused: Maintain anonymity with AI-generated usernames while enabling meaningful connections
+- 🗺️ Meeting Finder: Discover local AA meetings with location search, calendar integration, and check-in capabilities
+- 📚 Research Hub: Access evidence-based resources about AA principles and accountability partnerships
+- 📱 Mobile-Friendly: Fully responsive design with touch-friendly interactions for on-the-go support

 ## Tech Stack